nextstepitt/standard-course-template/README.md

 $ brew cask install mactex
 ```

 On Microsoft Windows this template has been tested with the TeX Live distribution, found at https://www.tug.org/texlive/.
 However, we have found that the network install of TeX Live 2018 does not seem to be complete, and we have only been successful using a full install from an ISO download.
-We use the *textlive2018-20180414.iso* downloaded from http://mirrors.rit.edu/CTAN/systems/texlive/Images/texlive2018-20180414.iso.
+We last tested this with the *textlive2018-20180414.iso* downloaded from http://mirrors.rit.edu/CTAN/systems/texlive/Images/texlive2018-20180414.iso.

 ## Using Visual Studio Code